Dr. Seuss once said, “Today you are you, that is truer than true. There is no one alive that is youer than you.”

 This email is adding value to your day because it will be targeted to your business needs and educating you on their product and service.
 Much better than an email that starts with:

-You and your company that do something should buy this thing.
+“To whom it may concern, you and your company that do something should buy this thing.
+Sincerely, a sales team.”

 It's unlikely an email like that would leave any recipient wanting to work with that company.